 The report also tells the story of our success with Whatcom Smart Trips and Individualized Marketing.
 We think that similar programs can and should be replicated in cities across the United States, but few private, state or federal funders consider these kinds of programs for funding.
 In making this report available, we’re hoping that organizations and agencies that seek to: reduce greenhouse gases; use transportation budgets more wisely; encourage healthy physical activity; spur local economic development; or improve quality of life will add behavior change programs that use education and encouragement to their list of funded activities.

-For more information, contact Susan Horst, Whatcom Smart Trips program manager.
+For more information, contact Kirsten Wert, Whatcom Smart Trips Program Coordinator.

 - Travel in Bellingham - Spreads (PDF 1,411K), May 29, 2012 | Download This PDF

 - Travel in Bellingham - Single Pages (PDF 1,423K) May 29, 2012 | Download This PDF